Skip to Content

 A man sitting on a couch reading a book, next to a lamp with the words "Ten Things You Forget To Clean In The Living Room" digitally written above him.

-We spend a lot of time in the living room.
-I think everyone has been spending more time than usual in the living room.
+We spend a lot of time in the living room, especially in the winter.
 We relax there, fall asleep there, and, well, live there.
-What we don’t do is clean everything.
-I know, I know.
-We think we do, but I put together a list of the ten things you forget to clean in the living room.
+What we don’t do is clean everything every time we clean.

 Sure, you always vacuum.
 And sure, you always dust the coffee table.
 But how often do you dust the ceiling fan?
 If you’re like me, not as often as you should.